Bottom-up rewriting for words and terms: Inverse-preservation of recognizability

 Let us define the set of subterms of the lhs of $\RR$ by

-In words: $\SLHS(\RR)$ consists of all subterms of lefthand-sides of rules of $\RR$, up to renamings of the variables. \begin{definition} Let $\RR$ be some TRS over the signature $\FF$, which has no empty lefthand-side (this is assumption (\ref{no-empty-lhs})).
+In words: $\SLHS(\RR)$ consists of all subterms of left-handsides of rules of $\RR$, up to renaming of the variables.
+Let us say that a TRS $(\RR,\FF)$ is {\em variable-free} iff it has no variable left-handside nor variable right-handside.
+From now on, and until the statement of Theorem \ref{t-complexityT}, all definitions, lemmas and propositions assume that the TRS $\RR$ under consideration is variable-free. \begin{definition} Let $\RR$ be some TRS over the signature $\FF$.
 We consider the ground rewriting system $\SS_1$ over $\TT((\FF \cup Q)^{\leq k})$ consisting of all the rules of the form:\\

 where $\rrule{l}{r}$ is a rule of $\RR$

 and $\barre{\tau}: \VV \rightarrow \TTqkm$ is a marked substitution such that, $\forall x \in \Var(l)$

 and, there exists substitutions $\tau_i: \VV \rightarrow \SLHS(\RR)$ for $1 \leq i \leq k-1$ and $\tau_k: \VV \rightarrow Q$ such that